Pepperi-Addons/LegacyDashboards/LegacyRepsTargetsDashboard/docs/readme.md

 - When the addon is installed to the client, a new entry is added in the setting menu.
 The addon append an iframe on the page and displays the Dashboard content from our Wsim (Backoffice old site) inside it.
 - The Legacy Reps targets dashboard addon give you a view of:
     - Chart of all your Reps targets vs Actual in your company.
-    - Monthely annual targets - Actual vs Targets  Chart per Rep  (there is a drop down with the Reps list).
+    - Monthly  annual targets - Actual vs Targets  Chart per Rep  (there is a drop down with the Reps list).
-    - Monthely revenue - Chart per Rep  (there is a drop down with the Reps list).
+    - Monthly  revenue - Chart per Rep  (there is a drop down with the Reps list).

 You can filter this dashboard by:
   - Month (Jan, Feb....)